GeyserMC/GeyserWebsite/wiki/geyser/current-limitations.md

 The following issues can be worked around with the [Hurricane](/wiki/other/hurricane) plugin/mod.
 However, these involve Java server modifications.
 - Movement issues around bamboo due to offset differences between Java and Bedrock.

+## Fixable with Geyser Recipe Fix (Unofficial) {#fixable-with-geyser-recipe-fix-unofficial}

+The following issues can be addressed using the [Geyser Recipe Fix](https://modrinth.com/plugin/geyser-recipe-fix) plugin which is unaffiliated with Geyser.
+This involves using a custom menu loaded through a Geyser texture pack for Bedrock (Geyser) players.
+- Custom anvil recipes or custom smithing table ingredients/patterns ([GeyserMC/Geyser#4706](https://github.com/GeyserMC/Geyser/issues/4706))